jhades/spring-mvc-angularjs-sample-app/README.md

 # Spring MVC | AngularJs Sample App #

-A test project for a daily calories consumption tracker.
-The project can be run with two different profiles, one using a postgresql database and the other is a test mode that starts an in-memory database and fills it with some test data.
+A test project to demonstrate how a web app can be built using Spring MVC / AngularJs.

-### How to run the project in test mode ###
+### How to run the App ###

 After cloning the repository, run the following command on the root folder of the repository:

     mvn clean install tomcat7:run-war -Dspring.profiles.active=test

+The spring test profile will activate an in-memory database.
 After the server starts, the application is accessible at the following URL:

     http://localhost:8080/